4.3 Early Help Assessment Framework in Knowsley

 • Is frequently missing/goes missing from care or from home;

-• Is at risk of modern slavery, trafficking or exploitation;
+• Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation;

 • Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse;